-Counterparties are expected always to be in a position to cover the amounts allotted to them with a sufficient amount of eligible underlying assets8.
+Counterparties are expected always to be in a position to cover the amounts allotted to them with a sufficient amount of eligible underlying assets (37).
 The contractual or regulatory arrangements applied by the relevant NCB allow the imposition of penalties if a counterparty fails to transfer a sufficient amount of underlying assets or cash to settle the amount it has been allotted in a tender operation.

 Bids are revocable up to the tender submission deadline.
 Bids submitted after the deadline specified in the tender announcement message are invalid.
-Respect of the deadline is judged by the national central banks.
-The national central banks discard all the bids of a counterparty if the aggregate amount bid exceeds any maximum bid limit established by the ECB.
-The national central banks also discard any bid which is below the minimum bid amount or which is below any minimum or above any maximum accepted interest rate/price/swap point.
-Furthermore, the national central banks may discard bids which are incomplete or which do not follow the pro forma example.
-If a bid is discarded, the respective national central bank informs the counterparty about its decision prior to the tender allotment.
+Respect of the deadline is judged by the NCBs.
+The NCBs discard all the bids of a counterparty if the aggregate amount bid exceeds any maximum bid limit established by the ECB.
+The NCBs also discard any bid which is below the minimum bid amount or which is below any minimum or above any maximum accepted interest rate/price/swap point.
+Furthermore, the NCBs may discard bids which are incomplete or which do not follow the pro forma example.
+If a bid is discarded, the respective NCB informs the counterparty about its decision prior to the tender allotment.

-5.1.5 Tender allotment procedures
+5.1.5.
+Tender allotment procedures

+5.1.5.1.
 Fixed rate tender operations

 In the allotment of a fixed rate tender, the bids received from counterparties are added together.
-If the aggregate amount bid exceeds the total amount of liquidity to be allotted, the submitted bids will be satisfied pro rata, according to the ratio of the amount to be allotted to the aggregate amount bid (see
+If the aggregate amount bid exceeds the total amount of liquidity to be allotted, the submitted bids will be satisfied pro rata, according to the ratio of the amount to be allotted to the aggregate amount bid (see Box 4).
+The amount allotted to each counterparty is rounded to the nearest euro.
+However, the ECB may decide to allot a minimum amount/ratio to each bidder in fixed rate tenders.